Arvindprksh/arvindprksh.github.io/_posts/SSD-Solid_State_Drives/2016-12-23-EFI_And_BMC.md

 ipmiutil.exe power -u -U USER-ID -P PASSWORD-of-the-user -N IP-ADDRESS-of-BMC-on-server
 ```

-IP-ADDRESS of SERVER and BMC is different, in other words, server has two IP ADDRESS.
+**IP-ADDRESS of SERVER and BMC is different, in other words, server has two IP ADDRESS.**

-one is for server itself, the other is for BMC which checks power state up.
+**one is for server itself, the other is for BMC which checks power state up.**

+So If you use data server, like server-name-console and server-name, two IP ADDRESS exist.

 If that is not working.
 I just recommend you one more check with ping